iebeid/Photo-sphere-CAVE-Viewer/README.md

 # Photo-sphere-CAVE-Viewer
-A simple viewer for photosphere images inside a CAVE environment using Unity
+A simple viewer for photosphere images using Unity, it works on desktop but mainly intended fro CAVE Environments through TechViz